 Mammography is the Best Screening Method for Detecting Breast Cancer

 Catching breast cancer in early stages through regular annual screening gives women the best chance of beating breast cancer.
+We also understand that access to care is important, which is why throughout the month of October, Guthrie is offering Saturday mammograms.

 To schedule an appointment call 866-GUTHRIE (866-488-4743)